28 Nov TASMANIAN DEVIL

 The Tasmanian devil is endemic to Tasmania and is found throughout the island.
 Tasmanian Devils are found in a wide range of habitats but prefer open forests and woodlands.
-They live in coastal heath, open dry sclerophyll forest, and mixed sclerophyll rainforest – in fact, almost anywhere they can hide and find shelter by day, and find food at night.
+They live in coastal heath, open dry sclerophyll forest, and mixed sclerophyll rainforest.
+In fact, almost anywhere they can hide and find shelter by day, and find food at night.

-Diet and Behaviour
+Diet & Behaviour

 Tasmanian devils are scavengers rather than hunters and prefer carrion as a result of roadkill or predation by other species.
 They will eat anything of animal origin, including insects, amphibians, reptiles, birds and mammals.
 Their sense of smell makes them highly skilled at finding carrion and decaying meat.
 Their powerful jaws and tooth structure allows them to consume bones, fur and exo-skeleton.
 The Tasmanian devil has a very short lifespan.
 In the wild, a healthy, disease-free devil can live up to 5-6 years old, in captivity they may live up to 8 years.

 Tasmanian devils are sexually mature at the age of two years.
 Their mating period is within the months of March and April.
 The mother gives birth to two to four young, which attach to the teats in her pouch.
 The young are pouch-bound for around four months and then remain with the mother for a further five to six months before becoming independent.